 If you do not have current documentation of the required level of English language you must either retake your language test (IELTS) or attend and successfully complete a pre-sessional (summer) English course before the start of your postgraduate studies.

-Keele University runs 16, 12 and 6 week pre-sessional English as well as 4 week English for Academic Purposes courses.
+Keele University runs 11 and 6 week pre-sessional Academic English courses.

 If you require a longer English Language course, Keele has links with English in Chester.